-Sankt Nickolaus carries a book detailing all the children’s deeds which tell him whether they’ve been good.
+Sankt Nickolaus carries a book detailing all the children’s deeds, telling him whether they’ve been good.
 If they have, he rewards them with fruits, nuts or candles.
-If not, their shoes or plates may instead be filled with potatoes, coal or twigs.
+If not, their shoes or plates may be filled with potatoes, coal or twigs.
 Sound familiar?
 That is, of course, the very same St Nicholas from whom the American Santa Claus and the British Father Christmas are derived, which must make him one of Germany’s most famous exports.